 Born in North Carolina, my family moved from Massachusetts to the Willamette Valley when I was 9 years old.
-Nearly 20 years later, in the midst of two years of study with the International Sommelier Guild, I moved from Eugene to Portland and landed my first harvest internship in 2009..
+Nearly 20 years later, in the midst of two years of study with the International Sommelier Guild, I moved from Eugene to Portland and landed my first harvest internship in 2009, working for Patrick Taylor, at Cana's Feast.
 That winter, I worked tasting rooms, began trading rare wines, read and tasted wines incessantly.
-After the 2010 harvest, I was on a winter vineyard crew.
-In early 2011, I flew south for harvest in Central Otago, NZ.
-I arrived in Santa Cruz Mountains, California that summer.
-Corks were pulled on profound wines, as we vinified thoughtful, and amazing wines.
-I worked hard, and asked a lot of questions, the most important of which revealed a doorway to Burgundy.
-I bought Rosetta Stone that night.
-I returned to the Willamette Valley for a late 2011 harvest, and all winter, I practiced French.
-In the fall of 2012, over three and a half thrilling months in Meursault, I took copious notes, and asked many questions.
-Mostly, we spoke English.
-I was welcomed back in 2013, and spent three months concentrating on Chardonnay.
-Back in the Willamette Valley in 2014, sufficiently motivated, and completely inspired, I purchased barrels and sourced fruit from one vineyard.
-In 2016, I worked with three farmers.
-In 2017, I pulled fruit from six sites.
-In 2018, I will work with five farmers.
-I only produce Oregon Chardonnay from unique sites in the Willamette Valley.
+After the 2010 harvest working for Thibaud Mandet at WillaKenzie Estate, I spent the winter working with the vineyard crew there.
+In early 2011, I flew south for harvest at Akarua, in Central Otago, NZ before arriving in the Santa Cruz Mountains, California that summer.
+I worked for Jeff Brinkman at Rhys Vineyards, where, inbetween corks being pulled on many profound wines, my understanding of vinification and viticulture improved exponentially.
+I worked harder, and asked better questions, the most important of which basically revealed a doorway to Burgundy.
+I completed my third harvest of 2011 back in the Willamette Valley, as Thibaud Mandet asked me to come help at the last minute at WillameKenzie Estate.
+In the fall of 2012, over three and a half months vinifying wines at Domaine de Montille in Meursault, I took copious notes, asked important questions and paid close attention to details.
+I was welcomed back to de Montille in 2013, and spent the harvest more and more concentrated on Chardonnay.
+Sufficiently motivated and with a clear purpose, I returned home with a vision of crafting thoughtful Willamette Valley Chardonnay.